 Set these beads on a paper-lined baking tray, and allow them to dry away from direct sunlight.
 In order to create the holes you’ll use to string your beads, you’ll have to poke a needle through the drying petal clay.
 There’s a trick to this, though: if you try to poke holes while the clay is too wet, the bead will just fall apart, so it’s important to let them dry enough that they’ll hold together during the piercing process.
 For beads that are 3mm to 5mm in diameter, allow them to dry for a full day before piercing–any longer than that and they’ll be too hard to bore through.
 Beads that are 5mm to 8mm in diameter should be pierced after 2 days, and those that are 10mm to 12mm can be pierced after 3 days.

 After creating these holes, let the beads dry for 24 hours before threading them onto thick sewing thread or fishing line.
 I prefer fishing line because it’s slippery and firm, and can be threaded through the balls more easily.
-Let these strung beads dry for about a week to cure completely, but make sure that you move them along the thread a couple of times a day to keep the holes open (much like turning studs in new body piercings).
+Let these strung beads dry for about a week to cure completely, but make sure that you move them along the thread a couple of times a day to keep the holes open.
 If you find that the beads’ surface is a bit more textured than you’d like, you can use the finest grade sandpaper to gently, slowly smooth the surface of each bead.

 The Final Product